-Again, the stories that these individuals write are not just biblically serious offenses; they are (in some cases) criminal, repeated and covered up.
+Again, the stories that these individuals write are not just about biblically serious offenses; they touch (in some cases) on the criminal, repeated and covered up.
 Like his father before him, Wayne Van Gelderen, Jr. seems to like sweeping serious matters under the proverbial rug.
 I will list the genre of criminality to you, as reported by the members of the group:

 A. Failure to report sexual abuse of minors

 B. Failure to report physical abuse of minors

 C. Failure to report adult domestic battery and/or domestic rape.
 [Among these claims, it is alleged that staff appeared in court and lied about this kind of matter under oath, to the detriment of a mother and children, all in order to keep one of their evangelists (also accused of adultery) out of trouble]

 E. Failure to pay wages / minimum wage

 F. Detainment of an adult against his will (under lock & key)